robertozanchi/map-data-wrangling/README.md

 - Typos in street names
 - Replacement of ```+44 +44 20 73001000.``` with presumed correct number

-The method used to solve these problems is the substitution of problematic values with strings containing the correct values.
+The method used to solve these problems is string substitution of problematic values with the correct values.

-To solve the three problems related to street names, I used a list of tuples containing values to be replaced and correct values:
+To solve all the problems related to street names, I used a list of tuples containing values to be replaced and correct values:
 ```
 STREET_CORRECT = [
     ("lane", "Lane"),